Frank-Dietrich/GHAS-Certification-Workshop-Guide/README.md

 19. Navigate to the **Pull requests** tab and open the pull request that you created earlier: `Update pom.xml`
 20. The Dependency Review workflow should have been retriggered
 21. Monitor the result (it should now pass)
+22. 🎉Congratulations!🎉 you caught and fixed a vulnerability in your pull request with Dependency Review 🚀

 # Module 3 - Secret Scanning
 1. Navigate to the `ghas-bootcamp-javascript` repository